DevRony04/AI-Trip-Planner/README.md

 # ✈️ AI Trip Planner

-AI Trip Planner is a next-generation AI-powered travel planning platform built with Next.js 14, Tailwind CSS, Clerk Authentication, and Mapbox.
+An **AI-powered travel planning web application** built with **Next.js 14, Tailwind CSS, Clerk Authentication, and Mapbox**.
-It enables users to generate personalized itineraries, explore destinations on interactive maps, and manage trips seamlessly — all within a modern, secure, and fully responsive web application.
+Create, visualize, and manage custom itineraries with an AI assistant and interactive maps — all in a modern, responsive interface.
 ---

 ## 🚀 Features